Prahladh-Vulsa/Skill_Map_Agent_MCP/README.md

 ---

-## ⚙️ Workflow
+# ⚙️ Workflow

 1. Initialize the Google Gemini model.
 2. Connect to the Tavily MCP server.
 3. Load the available MCP tools.
 4. Create a custom JSearch tool.
 5. Build a LangChain Agent using both the MCP tools and the custom JSearch tool.
-6. The agent automatically decides which tool should answer the user's query.
+6. The agent automatically selects the appropriate tool based on the user's query.
 7. Google Gemini generates the final response.

 ---

-## 🛠️ Tech Stack
+# 🛠️ Tech Stack

 | Category | Technology |
 |----------|------------|